alssndro/worth_watching_web/README.md

 It allows you to filter movies by release type (cinema/theater or DVD), and also sort movies based on their rating source.

-Retreival and aggregation of movie information is facilitated by the [worth_watching ruby gem](http://github.com/alessndro/worth_watching).
+Retrieval and aggregation of movie information is facilitated by the [worth_watching ruby gem](http://github.com/alessndro/worth_watching).

 ### App Structure